- What level of check should I apply for?

 Welcome To K-PIC

-If an applicant needs to be fingerprinted to complete a Vulnerable Sector check, the completion of their check will be delayed.
+In some cases an applicant will be required to be fingerprinted in order to complete a Vulnerable Sector check.
+In these instances completion of the check will be delayed.

 In compelling circumstances, where an applicant cannot apply on-line special arrangements may be made with Teresa Mayhew at 613-549-4660 extension 2225.

 Effective January 2, 2019, the fee for Police Criminal Records Checks has increased to $35.